FMU Container Builder — GUI¶

 | Input Port | Input variable of the destination FMU (combo-box) |

-Ports are displayed with different text styles to indicate their causality type:
+Ports are displayed with different text styles to indicate their nature:

-- Other ports (inputs, outputs) appear in regular text
+- Other ports (standard inputs, outputs) appear in regular text.

-This visual distinction helps quickly identify parameter ports when configuring mappings.
+This visual distinction helps you quickly identify parameters and array aggregates when configuring mappings.

 Each tab has its own Add link / Remove link buttons to manage mappings for that direction.